 We're delighted to announce the recent acquisition of approximately 22,000 acres of habitat, now known as Sun Prairie North.
-This area is located between several other regions of American Prairie Reserve and is an important step in our goal of habitat connectivity.
+This area is located between several other regions of the prairie and is an important step in our goal of habitat connectivity.
 It is home to a range of animals like pronghorn, mule deer, elk, prairie dogs, white tail deer, and many species of grassland birds.
 A large portion of Sun Prairie North is also in a sage grouse core habitat area.
 Conservation of sage grouse habitat is of great concern due to declining populations across the West.

 With this addition, the prairie now spans more than 300,000 acres!
 The American Prairie team will soon begin to identify opportunities for biodiversity restoration such as restoring native vegetation and removing or changing fences to meet wildlife friendly standards and ease pronghorn migration.
 To learn how we assess biodiversity in grasslands, read more about the Freese Scale.